• Skip to primary navigation

 Cuisine: American

-Keyword: easy bread, yeast bread
+Keyword: dutch oven bread, yeast bread

 Servings: 10 slices

-Author: Olya
+Author: Olya Shepard

 Ingredients

-• 1 ½ cup water, filtered and lukewarm
+• 1 ½ cup water filtered and lukewarm

 • 2 ½ teaspoon instant yeast

-• 2 teaspoon sugar, granulated
+• 2 teaspoon sugar granulated

 • 2 ½ teaspoon sea salt